-Salicylic acid increases your cell turnover rate by exfoliating the upper damaged layer of skin.
-This helps bring to surface clogged pores, acne lesions and trapped oil.
-Speeding up your cell turnover rate expedites your skin’s healing process giving you a soft, smooth appearance.
-Choose a cleanser which has a low concentration as too much salicylic acid can dry up your skin.
+Salicylic acid increases your cell turnover rate by exfoliating the upper damaged layer of the skin.
+This helps clear clogged pores, acne lesions and trapped oil.
+This in turn expedites your skin’s healing process, giving you a soft, smooth appearance.

 B. Glycolic Acid

-Glycolic acid too exfoliates your skin, removes excess oil and prevents clogging of your skin pores.
-However, it is more gentle compared to salicylic acid making it suitable for inclusion in skincare routine for oily sensitive skin.
+Glycolic acid also exfoliates the skin, removes excess oil and prevents clogging of skin pores.
+However, it is more gentle when compared to salicylic acid, making it suitable for inclusion in skincare routine for oily sensitive skin.

-Niacinamide or Vitamin B3 is advised for oily skin that has an acne problem.
-Due to its anti-inflammatory properties, niacinamide is often used in anti-acne products.
-Use a cleanser that has a low percentage of niacinamide as some skin types may react to it.
+Niacinamide or Vitamin B3 is advised for oily skin with acne problems, due to its anti-inflammatory properties.
+Use a cleanser that has a low percentage of niacinamide, as some skin types may react to it.